Zum Anfang

 The research focus of the institute is on researching the social and economic significance of gambling in its various forms as well as on developing possibilities for sustainable legal regulation.
 In an interdisciplinary dialogue, issues of constitutional, administrative, tax and EU law are addressed as well as economic aspects of the development and regulation of gambling markets and the sociological dimensions of gambling and its regulation.
 The GLÜG has set itself the goal of making interdisciplinary contributions to gambling-related research questions, to provide scientific support for the public and political discourse on successful gambling regulation and to offer a central place for the exchange of gambling practice, politics, administration, jurisdiction and science in Germany.

-The research-directors of the GLÜG are Prof. Dr. Justus Haucap (Heinrich Heine University Düsseldorf), Prof. Dr. Julian Krüper (Ruhr University Bochum), Prof. Dr. Mark Lutter (Bergische Universität Wuppertal) and Prof. Dr. Sebastian Unger (Ruhr University Bochum).
+The research-directors of the GLÜG are Prof. Dr. Justus Haucap (Heinrich Heine University Düsseldorf), Prof. Dr. Stefan Korte (German University of Administrative Sciences Speyer), Prof. Dr. Mark Lutter (Bergische Universität Wuppertal) and Prof. Dr. Sebastian Unger (Ruhr University Bochum).

-Prof. Dr. Julian Krüper is the institute's managing director.
+Prof. Dr. Stefan Korte is the institute's managing director.